janwilmake/forgithub/README.md

 # Tools For Github

-List of APIs that use the same URL structure as github and provide a tool for GitHub:
+Here's a list of APIs that use the same URL structure as github and provide a tool for GitHub.
+To easily navigate from any page on github to any of these tools, you can just prepend "for" to your URL and you'll get an overview with contextual redirects!

 - gitingest.com - [get prompt-friendly codebase](https://gitingest.com)
 - gitpodcast.com - [codebase to podcast](https://gitpodcast.com)